harshiitgarg/yt-frontend-clone/README.md

 # YouTube-frontend-clone

 # Overview:
-### This application is powered by React + Vite and has a UI resembling that of YouTube.
+### React + Vite powers this application and has a UI resembling that of YouTube.
 It uses Redux for its global state management and Tailwind CSS for styling.

 Visit the deployed application on Vercel: <a href="https://yt-frontend-clone.vercel.app/">Click here</a>